spdx/spdx-spec/chapters/9-review-information-deprecated.md

 # 9 Review Information (deprecated)

 The review information section is included for compatibility with SPDX 1.2, and is deprecated since SPDX 2.0.
-Any review information should use an Annotation (as described in Section 7) with an annotation type of annotationType_review.
+Any review information should use an Annotation (as described in [section 8](./8-annotations.md)) with an annotation type of `annotationType_review`.

 Review information can be added after the initial SPDX file has been created.
 The set of fields are optional and multiple instances can be added.
 Once a Reviewer entry is added, the Review Date associated with the review is mandatory.
 The Created date should not be modified as a result of the addition of information regarding the conduct of a review.
 A Review Comments is optional.